Mortal Kombat X: Critical reception

-Destructoid's Chris Carter scored the game an 8 out of 10 and called it "one of the biggest fighting games of 2015".
+Destructoids Chris Carter scored the game an 8 out of 10 and called it "one of the biggest fighting games of 2015".
 Carter felt that as more characters are added via DLC, the game will get better over time.
 VideoGamer.coms Brett Phipps gave the game an 8/10 and called it "absurd, gruesome ridiculous fun".
 Phipps mostly praised the story, character gameplay variety, and gore, but was annoyed by online "hiccups".
 Nick Tan from Game Revolution commended the gameplay, particularly complimenting the character variations, environmental attacks, Brutalities, the Krypt, and the Tower system.
 Tan also liked the overall presentation and the story's concept, but missed Stage Fatalities and tag-team matches, disliked the story's ending, and felt that the game was purposefully "truncated".

 Michael Huber of GameTrailers called it a "superb entry in the franchise", noting the gameplay, story mode and new online components.
 Vince Ingenito of IGN gave it a score of 8.4.
 He claimed that Mortal Kombat X was the best Mortal Kombat game in the franchise's history, lauding it as deeper, mechanically richer and more fully featured than the previous Mortal Kombat games.
 He also praised the presence of the new characters as the major roster shakeup made the game feel new and exciting to longtime series fans and casual fans.
 Michael McWhertor of Polygon called the game "one of the best fighting games in the series", praising the gameplay in addition to the newer systems in place and overall presentation.
 Stephen Kleckner of VentureBeat was more critical of the game, citing in his opinion confusing move animations, a system favoring close range mid-to-high combos, having to use the block button to execute a run, poor online play, and easy Fatality DLC.
 He also mentioned an issue where save data would be erased due to a bug in the PC version.
 Matt Elliott of PC Gamer had mixed feelings about the online gameplay and said that "Mortal Kombat online simply isn't sturdy enough to remain competitive".